CFPM/MicroCF/README.md

     micro.addRoute('GET', '/{controller}/{method}', 'controllers.{controller}.{method}');

-This allows use to hit an URL like /user/edit which would hit the controllers.user component and execute the edit method
+This allows us to hit an URL like /user/edit which would hit the controllers.user component and execute the edit method

 ###Middleware

 Middleware allows you to execute code before and after your application has run.
 This allows you to build tools such as authentication, cross-site request protection, permissions, or something else.
 Middleware can be applied to the request as a whole or to individual routes for more specific applications.
+It should be noted that middleware applied to the micro component only get's applied to routes that come after the middleware.
+This gives you some flexibility in covering a majority of your site, but not everything. (ie. public pages versus rest of site)

 ![Middleware](http://www.slimframework.com/docs/images/middleware.png)

 Middleware requires two methods called 'before' and 'after'.
-These accept one parameter called 'requestCollection' which can be used for passing information throughout the application.
+These accept three parameters.
+First is the controller itself which allows you to get route information.
+The second is the request collection, which can be used for passing information throughout the application.
+The third is any parameters you passed to the middleware when using addMiddleware().
 To use an application wide middleware, you would attach it directly to the MicroCF Class.

     var micro = application.cfpm.require('micro');
     micro.addMiddleware('middleware.authentication');